 Cells are constantly making decisions in response to their environments.
 Intracellular signal transduction transmits external stimuli into the cell interior and regulates transcription and translation.
 Growth factor-mediated signal transduction regulates a wide spectrum of cellular functions such as cell proliferation, differentiation, migration, and apoptosis (Fig. 1).
 Dysregulated growth factor signaling has been observed in various diseases including cancers or neurological disorders.
-Intriguingly, different growth factors trigger distinct cellular functions via activation of similar downstream signaling cascades such as the mitogen activated protein kinase (MAPK), phosphoinositide 3-kinase (PI3K)-AKT, and phospholipase C (PLC).
+Intriguingly, different growth factors trigger distinct cellular functions via activation of similar downstream signaling cascades such as the mitogen-activated protein kinase (MAPK), phosphoinositide 3-kinase (PI3K)-AKT, and phospholipase C (PLC).
 Consequently, a central question in growth-factor mediated signal transduction is how the same set of signaling cascades elicits such diverse yet specific cellular outcomes.
 Previous research has suggested that cells employ spatiotemporal regulation of their signaling cascades to convey specificity of cell fate determination.
 For instance, epidermal growth factor (EGF) triggers a transient MAPK activation and induces cell proliferation; nerve growth factor (NGF) triggers a sustained MAPK activation and induces cell differentiation.
 Directed cell migration is driven by asymmetric subcellular activation of actin dynamics.
-Conventional pharmacological and genetic approaches have continuously expanding our knowledge base of signaling components involved in signaling networks.
+Conventional pharmacological and genetic approaches have continuously expanded our knowledge base of signaling components involved in signaling networks.
 These approaches, however, lack the resolution of spatial and temporal control.
-A better understanding of signaling mechanisms therefore calls for new tools that can precisely control intracellular signaling in both space and time.
+A better understanding of signaling mechanisms, therefore, calls for new tools that can precisely control intracellular signaling in both space and time.

 Optogenetics combines the power of light and genetics and enables precise spatial and temporal control of individual signaling cascades.
 Our previous work used light to control the MAPK signaling pathway and quantitatively revealed the kinetic effect of the MAPK signaling on cell differentiation (Mov.
 1 and 2).
 In the long term, we aim to 1) extend optogenetic modules for activating other growth factor signaling pathways, 2) dissect how spatiotemporal regulation of growth-factor signal pathways determine cell fate, and 3) develop new optogenetic tools using protein engineering, computation, and genetic screening.